Do Chinese models speak Chinese languages?: Limitations and Future Work

-There are several limitations in our experiments that could bias our observations regarding China's LLMs.
-First, the models we evaluate on are open-source, with 7--9 billion parameters, and released on Hugging Face, a western platform.
+We acknowledge several limitations in our work.
+First, the models we evaluate on are open-weight, with 7--9 billion parameters, and released on Hugging Face, which could represent a bias in model selection that are not representative of China's LLMs.
 We note that China has their own Hugging Face equivalent, such as ModelScope and OpenCSG.\footnote{https://www.modelscope.cn/}\footnote{https://opencsg.com/} It is possible that models released on these platforms may be different from the ones on Hugging Face.
 However, at the time of writing, we find that the popular models on these platforms are also on Hugging Face.
 We also note that there are other closed-source LLMs developed and widely used in mainland China (e.g. Baidu's ERNIE bot) that may have different performance outputs.
 However, closed-source models do not give us the level of liberal access we needed for our experiments.
 Second, while we evaluate Chinese and other Asian languages, our experiments only feature benchmarks that have been translated from English.
 This may introduce biases by way of cultural representation.
 However, we note a general lack of parallel dataset that is translated from Mandarin.
 Third, the benchmarks we use are open-source and well-known, possibly exposing them for developers to train or finetune their models on.
 Fourth, due to data availability, we do not include most of the Chinese Han dialects.
 In addition to minority languages, China also has significant populations speaking 8--10 different Chinese Han dialects, such as Cantonese, Hokkien, or Shanghainese, in their day-to-day lives.
 The difficulty in evaluating Han dialects is that, except for Cantonese in Hong Kong, these dialects often do not have standardized writing forms.
 We also note the relative few number of minority languages we evalutae in this study.
 In general, data collection efforts are required to evaluate performance on more dialects and minority languages.